Power of Attorney and Court of Protection

 A Court of Protection order is a legal document from the Court of Protection that appoints a deputy to make decision on somebody’s behalf.
 The Court will decide who to give the responsibility to and what they can do.

-For a comprehensive guide to both power of attorney, Court of Protection, how to set up and register with us please download our Power of Attorney and Court of Protection FAQs.
+For a comprehensive guide to both power of attorney, Court of Protection, and how to set up and register with us, please download our Power of Attorney and Court of Protection FAQs.

 If you have further questions, please do not hesitate to contact us by calling 01635 555700.